nosqlbench/nosqlbench/engine-cli/src/main/resources/basic.md

 # To run a simple built-in workload run:
     ./nb  cql-iot

-# To get a list of available workloads run:
+# To get a list of workloads run:
     ./nb --list-workloads

 # Note: this will include built-in workloads, shipped with nb and workloads in your local directory.